zotoio/x-fidelity/README.md

 The `openaiAnalysisHighSeverity` operator is used with OpenAI integration to identify high-severity issues in the AI-generated analysis.

 For more detailed information on how to use these operators in your rules, please refer to the specific rule examples in the documentation.

-## Best Practices

-1. **Version Control**: Keep your x-fidelity configurations (archetypes and rules) in version control.
-2. **Continuous Integration**: Integrate x-fidelity checks into your CI/CD pipeline.
-3. **Regular Updates**: Keep your archetypes, rules, and dependencies up to date.
-4. **Documentation**: Document custom rules, operators, and archetypes for your team.
-5. **Gradual Implementation**: When introducing x-fidelity to an existing project, start with basic checks and gradually increase strictness.
-6. **Team Alignment**: Ensure your team understands and agrees on the rules being enforced.
-7. **Performance**: Be mindful of the performance impact, especially for large codebases.
-8. **Centralized Management**: Use a config server to manage and distribute your archetypes and rules across projects.

 ## Exemptions